Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Other Customisations.md

 ```bash
 SYSTEM_ROOTURIPATH=/demo
 ```
-The setting can also be written in `configs/settings.yml` as the raw Spring property:
+The setting can also be written in `configs/settings.yml`:
 ```yaml
 server:
   servlet: